Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 ## Conclusion

-What made matters worse &mdash; revealing that this ridge is among others on the design topology.
+What made matters worse was revealing that this ridge is among others on the design topology.
 This triggered the painful rewrite of much stuff, starting from ⚙️[drives](../../../../software/design/drive) **but** let's not get sidetracked for now.

 SUBRIDGE